 NMSU GRANTS has created an Academic Misconduct Appeals Committee (AMAC).
-Refer to grants.nmsu.edu (http://grants.nmsu.edu) for current forms and protocol.
+Refer to grants.nmsu.edu for current forms and protocol.

 Academic Misconduct

 Students at NMSU are expected to observe and maintain the highest academic, ethical, and professional standards of conduct.
 Any student found guilty of academic misconduct shall be subject to disciplinary action.
 Academic misconduct includes, but is not limited to, the following actions: